HorlogeSkynet/archey4/README.md

 ### Notes

-* If you run `archey` as root, the script will list the processes running by other users of your system in order to display correctly Window Manager & Desktop Environment outputs.
+* If you run `archey` as root, the script will list the processes running by other users on your system in order to display correctly Window Manager & Desktop Environment outputs.

 * During the procedure I advise you to copy this binary into the `/usr/bin/` folder, you may want to check what it does thus.

+* If you experience any trouble from during installation or usage, please do open an _issue_.

+* If you had to adapt the script to make it working on your system, please open a _pull request_ so as to share your modifications with the rest of the world !